ryanwang520/api-docs/source/includes/_webhooks.md

 ## Proposal Sent

-`proposal.sent` Triggerd when a proposal is sent to customer.
+`proposal.sent` Triggered when a proposal is sent to customer.

 <aside class="notice">
 A proposal option is associated with a specific drawing version in Arcsite.
 If you need to get the line items data of the specified drawing version, you can use the <code>drawing_version_id</code> of the option in the Get line items API.